 “What the hell can I write about today thought Howard?”

-- time for a cigarette, shit it was always time for a cigarette.
+- Time for a cigarette, it was always time for a cigarette

 Howard got back from the fag and thought about closing off this last bit of writing.
 He’d probably have no time till the next holidays and judging by the nonsense he’d written today, hadn’t much to say.
 He had written something though – so it wasn’t a total waste of time.
 Howard added a post script … If you feel that you’ve wasted your valuable time reading this, he would surely apologise if you contacted him.
 Try it, you might take his day a little brighter.